 UK Unregistered Design Rights can arise automatically in all or just parts of a design.
 The design must not have been copied from another source and it must not be commonplace in the relevant design field.
 For example, a design for some scissors, unless very unusually designed, would likely be commonplace in the field of cutting equipment.
-There are exceptions; a UK unregistered design right will not protect any kinds of surface decoration (e.g. an engraved design on the scissors).
+There are exceptions; UK unregistered design right will not protect any kind of surface decoration (e.g. an engraved design on the scissors).
 Nor will it protect any design which is dictated by the way it has been made and any design which has been created to fit around or inside another object (e.g. a plug and socket) or to match with another object (e.g. a door panel of a car).
-Protection of semiconductor topographies is a form of unregistered design right in the UK.
 UK unregistered design rights will last for the longer of 10 years from when the object was first marketed or 15 years from the date of the actual design document.